Moshe Waldoks: Background and Family

 Waldoks was born on July 17, 1949, in Toledo, Ohio to Holocaust survivors who arrived from displaced person's camps surrounding Munich two weeks earlier.
 His father Yidel, a native of the Vohlynia, Western Ukraine city of Lutzk and its environs, was a sole survivor of a large nuclear and extended family.
 Yidel's wife and daughter perished in the wake of the Einsatzgruppen, the Nazi mobile killing units that entered Poland in 1941.
 His mother, Bronia Lipnicka, was from Sosnowitz in Upper Silesia that was annexed into the Reich immediately after the invasion of Poland on September 1, 1939.
 She, her mother and one sister survived a large nuclear and extended family in a Nazi labor camp in Czechoslovakia.

-Waldoks was raised in a Yiddish speaking home and was enrolled in Yiddish speaking yeshivot (parochial schools) for his primary and part of his early high school education - Yeshiva of Eastern Parkway and BTA, Brooklyn Talmudical Academy, a high school associated with Yeshiva University.
+Waldoks was raised in a Yiddish speaking home and was enrolled in Yiddish speaking yeshivot for his primary and part of his early high school education - Yeshiva of Eastern Parkway and BTA, Brooklyn Talmudical Academy, a high school associated with Yeshiva University.

 Waldoks is married to Anne Pomerantz Waldoks, a clinical psychologist, and is the father of 3 daughters.